-For many people, surrendering a pet can be emotionally upsetting.
-Often a pet is surrendered because an owner simply has no choice, or is unaware of resources that can help keep them together with their pet.
-The Buncombe County Animal Shelter staff and volunteers recognize and appreciate this may be a very difficult time for you and your family.
-Please know we are here to assist you and to care for your pet if you must surrender.
-After working with the Shelter you may find there are other alternatives than surrendering your beloved pet.
+Asheville Humane Society's staff and volunteers recognize and understand that surrendering your pet may be a very difficult decision for you and your family.
+Please know we are here to assist you and to care for your pet.
+After working with our admitting staff, you may find there are other alternatives than surrendering your beloved pet.

 Before you Surrender Your Pet